elanjcoop/elanjcoop/README.md

 ### Hi there!
-I am Elan Cooper, a junior at Columbia in NYC👋
+I am Elan Cooper, a senior at Columbia in NYC👋

 - 🔭 I’m currently working on a couple cool video game auxilliary scripts
 - 🌱 I’m currently learning JavaScript